dell/csm-operator/tests/README.md

             ```

         3. [Run your E2E](#run).
 If you get this error `no method for step: <you step>`, it means you either haven't implemented it or there's a problem with your regex.

+# Directory Layout

+`config` directory includes yaml files consumed by test cases.
+For example `driverconfig/powerscale/v2.x.y/node.yaml` is consumed by `pkg/drivers/commonconfig_test.go`.

+`shared/clientgoclient` implements kubernetes client from client-go package.
+It has a getter function for each API version like `AppsV1Interface` or `CoreV1Interface`. `AppsV1Interface` is the one that we need as it has getter function for `daemonsetInterface`.
+The `daemonsetInterface` has all `Create`, `Apply`, `Delete` etc. methods that we will be using to manipulate Kubernetes runtime objects.

+`shared/crclient` implements kubernetes client from controller runtime.
+It has very similar functionalities as the one above except that it can't do apply.
+These two clients share the same memory to store runtime objects.